vdimensions/vdimensions_msbuild_references/README.md

         <PackageReference Include="SomePackage" />

 If you followed step 2 from [How to Use](#how-to-use), you will have the `VDimensions.MSBuild.References.targets` in your project.
-As long as `SomePackage` is a dependency that is [managed by `VDimensions.MSBuild.References`](supported_packages.md), our target will "decide" if you need this dependency based on your TFM, and will automatically pick the latest compatible version per TFM.
-For TFMs that do no support the package you requested, the `PackageReference` will be removed without needing your intervention.
+As long as `SomePackage` is a dependency that is [managed by `VDimensions.MSBuild.References`](supported_packages.md), our target will _decide_ if you need this dependency based on your TFM, and will automatically pick the _appropriate_ version per TFM.
+For TFMs that do no support the package you requested, the `PackageReference` will be removed without requiring your intervention.

+For the curious, the "approriateness" of the dependencies version is determined as follows:

+* if the project is a class library and needs a dependency `A`, the lowest compatible version of `A` is selected.
+This gives the most flexibility scenarios for a library, as it ensures that the library will play nice with other dependencies that may require a higher-version of `A`, and allows the referencing project of your library to override the version of `A` with any compatible higher version number. (see how [dependency resolution works](https://learn.microsoft.com/en-us/nuget/concepts/dependency-resolution) for nuget packages for more info.)
+* if the project is not a class library, it is assumed that it is an application, and then the highest compatible version of `A` is selected.
+Again, this should play nice with other libraries depending on `A` in your project, as they normally should request lower versions of `A`.
+Eventually, you may (and probably should) specify a more recent version of `A` as an explicit dependency (this time you supply the `Version` attribute yourself).
+All this ensures that in the final build, `A` can be provided with the latest patches and security vulnerability fixes.